Cinnamon and Kale

 Serving and storage

-Cocoa dusted almonds make a lovely chocolatey nibble with coffee, after dinner, or at any time of the day!
+Cocoa dusted almonds make a lovely chocolate nibble with coffee, after dinner, or at any time of the day!

 Store in an airtight container.
-They'll remain unspoilt for weeks.
+They'll remain crunchy and unspoilt for weeks.

-Cocoa roasted almonds also make a lovely homemade edible gift.
+Roasted almonds with cocoa powder also make a lovely homemade edible gift.
 Just pop them in a pretty jar or tin and tie a ribbon around the top.
+They'll look as good as a handmade gourmet gift from a posh deli!

 Cocoa dusted almonds in glass jar.